andresayac/edge-tts/README.md

 - **Word Boundaries Metadata**: Get word boundary information with precise timestamps.
 - **Command-Line Interface**: Use a simple CLI for easy access to functionality.
 - **Easy Integration**: Modular structure allows for easy inclusion in existing projects.
+- **SSML Custom**: 🥳🥳 Edge TTS accepts raw SSML with all characteristics of Azure AI Speech.

 ## Installation